ospfranco/ospfranco.github.io/_posts/2024-05-30-react native security guide.md

 });
 ```

-Another alternative (and my favorite) is using an encrypted fork of SQLite called SQLCipher, which you can use via [op-sqlite](https://github.com/OP-Engineering/op-sqlite).
+Another alternative is using an encrypted fork of SQLite called SQLCipher, which you can use via [op-sqlite](https://github.com/OP-Engineering/op-sqlite).
 You just need to enable SQLCipher support in the `package.json`:

 ```json
 "op-sqlite": {